kakhavk/database-backup-utility/README.md

-dbbackup-mysql-postgresql
+Sqldump utility for MySQL and PostgreSQL Databases
 =========================

-Backup Database from MySQL or PostgreSQL, also possible to customize for other types of databases.
+Backup Database from MySQL or PostgreSQL.

 See example.php